hashgraph/hedera-services/docs/privileged-transactions.md

  - The **exchange rates admin**, used to set the network's active conversion ratio between USD and ℏ.
  - The **freeze admin**, used to schedule maintenance periods during which the network stops accepting new transactions.
+In the future the freeze admin will also be able to trigger an update to the network software or files.
  - The **system delete admin**, used to delete files or contracts which may have been created on the network with illicit storage contents.
 (Note that crypto accounts, topics, and tokens are untouchable.)